Skip to footer content

 Additionally, a total count of developers' name lengths is computed in cell B5 using the SUM function, which adds up the values from cells B2 to B4.

 By incorporating these formulas, the worksheet becomes dynamically updated.
-This use case might not be practical, but this is just for example of using an Excel formula in code.
+This use case might not be practical, but this is just for an example of using an Excel formula in code.

 How to Create a new Excel Workbook in C#: Figure 5 - Excel output with formula and calculation using IronXL.